deltachat/deltachat-pages/_posts/2020-01-15-desktop-client-release.md

 <img src="../assets/blog/screenshots/2020-01-15-delta-chat-desktop-client-release-search-contacts.jpg" width="250" style="float: right; margin: 10px;display: block;" />
 - **In-App Help:** after it was [implemented in Android](2020-03-06-delta-1.2), you can now read the help page in the desktop client as well.
+You can open it by pressing F1.

 - **Provider Database**: when you login to your email provider, you get hints whether you need to do some extra configurations, so it works with Delta